-The current Florida Constitution, as adopted in 1968, included these property tax provisions:
+The current Florida Constitution, adopted in 1968, included these property tax provisions:

-- no state ad valorem taxes on real or personal property; - no ad valorem taxes on motor vehicles, boats, airplanes, trailers, trailer coaches, or mobile homes, as defined by law; - all ad valorem taxation shall be at a uniform rate within each taxing district; - property owned by a municipality and used exclusively by it for municipal or public purposes is exempt; - property used predominantly for educational, literary, scientific, religious or charitable purposes may be exempted by general law; - \$1,000 minimum exemption for household goods, to be fixed by general law; - \$500 exemption for widows, blind or totally and permanently disabled persons; - by law regulations shall be prescribed which shall secure a just valuation of all property for ad valorem taxation: - agricultural land or land used for non-commercial recreational purposes may be classified by general law and assessed on the basis of character or use; - tangible personal property held as stock in trade or livestock may be valued at a specified percentage of its value, by general law;
+- no state ad valorem taxes on real or personal property; - no ad valorem taxes on motor vehicles, boats, airplanes, trailers, trailer coaches, or mobile homes, as defined by law; - all ad valorem taxation shall be at a uniform rate within each taxing district; - property owned by a municipality and used exclusively by it for municipal or public purposes is exempt; - property used predominantly for educational, literary, scientific, religious or charitable purposes may be exempted by general law; - \$1,000 minimum exemption for household goods, to be fixed by general law; - \$500 exemption for widows, blind or totally and permanently disabled persons; - regulations shall be prescribed by law which shall secure a just valuation of all property for ad valorem taxation; - agricultural land or land used for non-commercial recreational purposes may be classified by general law and assessed on the basis of character or use;

-&lt;sup>1 In 1865, the Legislature imposed, as part of the general county tax, a levy of \$2 on every dog over six months old, without regard to sex.
+1 In 1865, the Legislature imposed, as part of the general county tax, a levy of \$2 on every dog over six months old, without regard to sex.
 The tax collector was directed to kill any dog for which the tax was not paid.
 An exemption to the tax was provided for the City of Apalachicola.
 (Ch.
 1502, L.O.F.)

-- \$5,000 homestead exemption, which may, by general law, be increased to \$10,000 if the property owner is at least 65 or is permanently and totally disabled; - counties, school districts, and municipalities shall, and special districts may, be authorized by law to levy ad valorem taxes; - millage rates are limited to ten mills for all county purposes, ten mills for municipal purposes, and ten mills for all school purposes; and a county furnishing municipal services may, to the extent authorized by law, levy additional taxes within the municipal millage; and - the Florida Constitution of 1968 adopted and superseded most of the ad valorem tax provisions of the 1885 version. - the 1968 Florida Constitution changed the treatment of municipal property.
+- tangible personal property held as stock in trade or livestock may be valued at a specified percentage of its value, by general law; - a \$5,000 homestead exemption, and authorization for the legislation to enact general law providing a \$10,000 homestead exemption to property owners who are 65 or older or permanently and totally disabled; - counties, school districts, and municipalities shall, and special districts may, be authorized by law to levy ad valorem taxes; - millage rates are limited to ten mills for all county purposes, ten mills for municipal purposes, and ten mills for all school purposes; and a county furnishing municipal services may, to the extent authorized by law, levy additional taxes within the municipal millage; and - the 1968 Florida Constitution changed the treatment of municipal property.
 Prior to 1968, Article IX, section 1 of the Florida Constitution provided that "(t)he Legislature shall provide for a uniform and equal rate of taxation;... and shall prescribe such regulations as shall secure a just valuation of all property, both real and personal, excepting such property as may be exempted by general law for municipal, education, literary, scientific, religious or charitable purposes."
 Article VII, section 3 of the 1968 Florida Constitution, provides "(a)ll property owned by a municipality and used exclusively by it for municipal or public purposes shall be exempt from taxation."
 The 1968 Florida Constitution does not authorize the Legislature to exempt municipal property from taxation unless it is used exclusively by the municipality for municipal or public purposes.
 This provision has led to extensive litigation when the Legislature has attempted to provide ad valorem tax exemptions for property leased by municipalities to private users.